 • Determination on whether we can we provide the financial information the granting agency wants, both in the application and in interim and financial reports

-In order to provide adequate time for a quality review, and to facilitate comments and revisions, the proposal documentation needs to be submitted to the Office of Academic Affairs at least three weeks before the submission deadline when the review will take place during the fall or spring semesters.
+In order to provide adequate time for a quality review, and to facilitate comments and revisions, the proposal documentation needs to be submitted to the Research & Grants Administration at least three weeks before the submission deadline when the review will take place during the fall or spring semesters.
 In order to accommodate holiday and vacation work schedules, proposal documentation needs to be provided four weeks before the submission deadline when the review is take to place over holidays or the summer.
 Expedited review will be accommodated for grants under $5,000.

-During the fall and spring semesters, Academic Affairs and Business Affairs will provide an initial review of the proposal and budget within a week of the initial submission.
-If the review occurs over the summer or during extended holidays, Academic Affairs and Business Affairs will provide an initial review within two weeks of the initial submission.
-Business Affairs will forward comments regarding the proposed budget to the principal investigator and to the Vice Provost for Research and Graduate Study.
+During the fall and spring semesters, Research & Grants Administration and Financial Operations will provide an initial review of the proposal and budget within a week of the initial submission.
+If the review occurs over the summer or during extended holidays, Research & Grants Administration and Financial Operations will provide an initial review within two weeks of the initial submission.
+Financial Operations will forward comments regarding the proposed budget to the principal investigator and to the Assistant Provost for Research & Graduate Studies.

-The principal investigator will be responsible for making final changes to the proposal and the budget, for obtaining necessary final approvals from the Department Head, the Dean, the Vice Provost for Research and Graduate Study and the Financial Operations (evidenced by signatures on the Research Proposal Process Form) for submission at least one week before the deadline.
+The principal investigator will be responsible for making final changes to the proposal and the budget, for obtaining necessary final approvals from the Department Head, the Dean, the Assistant Provost for Research & Graduate Studies and Financial Operations (evidenced by signatures on the Research Proposal Process Form) for submission at least one week before the deadline.
 Upon final approvals, the proposal will be submitted to the sponsoring/funding agency by an RMU designee.

-In the case of award, Academic Affairs will forward copies of the award letter and any project related documents from the funding agency to the principal investigator(s), the Department Head, the Dean and Business Affairs.
-An initial project meeting will be arranged with the principal investigator, Vice Provost and the Business Affairs.
+In the case of award, Research & Grants Administration will forward copies of the award letter and any project related documents from the funding agency to the principal investigator(s), the Department Head, the Dean and Financial Operations.
+An initial project meeting will be arranged with the principal investigator, Assistant Provost for Research & Graduate Studies and Financial Operations.
 During the initial project meeting, participants will establish a project schedule that meets the sponsoring/funding agency's conditions for progress reports, financial reports and audits.